Why does Samsung S23 not support Bluetooth aptX Adaptive, aptX HD, aptX Lossless Bluetooth, and Bluetooth LE Audio codecs?

 Instead, premium flagships by Samsung have been known to support SBC (Sub-Band Codec), AAC (Advanced Audio Codec), aptX, LDAC, and the proprietary Samsung Seamless Codec (SSC) which was introduced with the Galaxy Buds 2 Pro in August 2022.
 This limits the range of high-definition wireless headphones that are supported by the Samsung S23, S23 Plus, and S23 Ultra.

 aptX codecs are from Qualcomm.
-Perhaps the reason why Samsung turns a blind eye to aptX codecs is that they want to save costs by avoiding licensing fees.
+Perhaps the reason why Samsung turns a blind eye to the more advanced aptX codecs is that they want to save costs by avoiding licensing fees.
 Yes, at the end of the day, the almighty dollar is king and dictates what features make it to your $1000 premium flagship smartphone.
 Odd though that Nokia is able to include these codes in much more affordable devices to the Samsung S23 series.

 Apple is guilty too